 What the reverse mortgage financial assessment means to you

-A reverse mortgage now requires 1 or 2 new steps to obtain.
-The goal is to reduce the number of reverse mortgage borrowers who don't pay property taxes or home insurance.
+A recent change added as many as 2 steps to the process of obtaining a reverse mortgage.
+The goal is to reduce defaults on reverse mortgage by making certain that borrowers can pay property taxes or home insurance.

 Steps to determine reverse mortgage eligibility